tomwassing/cu-up-ebpf/README.md

 ## Architecture
 The implementation utilises the PDCP and SDAP implementation from [srsRAN](https://github.com/srsran/srsRAN_Project).
 In the srsRAN PDCP layer implementation RObust Header Compression (ROHC) is missing and is suplemented from the open source ROHC library ([rohc-lib.org](https://rohc-lib.org)).

+## Challenges
+The main challenges of the implementation was porting the srsRAN code to eBPF-compatbile C. The eBPF verifier is very strict and imposes serval restrictions on the code.
+The main restrictions are:

+- **Safety checks on all (external, e.g., packets) memory accesses** - The original code never assumed eBPF would be used and therefore did not perform any safety checks.
+The solution was to add safety checks to all memory accesses.
+This was done by wrapping packet memory access by simply checking if the index would exceed the packet size.
+- **No dynamic memory allocation** - The verifier does not allow dynamic memory allocation.
+This is mainly an issue in the ciphering algorithm as it is difficult to determine the size of the output buffer.
+The solution was to use a fixed size buffer and limit the input size to the size of the buffer.
+- **No unbounded loops** - The verifier limits the number of loop iterations to prevent infinite loops.
+In the code this mainly formed an issue in the integrity and ciphering algorithms as they use recursive functions.
+Removing the recursion and replacing it with a bounded loop solved the issue
+- **No standard library** - We can't use the standard library as it is not available in the kernel.
+This formed a small obstacle as the srsRAN code uses the standard library for some basic functions.
+The solution was to implement the functions ourselves.

 ## Contributing